learn-co-curriculum/dsc-getting-started-with-numpy/README.md

 ## Multidimensional Arrays
 NumPy arrays are also very useful for storing multidimensional data such as matrices.
-Notice how NumPy tries to nicely allign the elements.
+Notice how NumPy tries to nicely align the elements.

 ```python